Administrative divisions of New York (state): Town

-In New York, a town is a municipal corporation, which is the major division of each county (excluding the five boroughs that comprise New York City), very similar to townships in other states such as Pennsylvania, Ohio, and Indiana.
+In New York, a town is a municipal corporation, and is the major division of each county (excluding the five boroughs that comprise New York City).
+Towns are very similar to townships in other states such as Pennsylvania, Ohio, and Indiana.
 Towns in New York are classified by the U.S. Census Bureau as minor civil divisions.
-Like New Jersey and southern New England, all of New York is incorporated; all residents who do not live in a city or on an Indian reservation live in a town.
+Like New Jersey and southern New England, all of New York is incorporated, meaning all residents who do not live in a city or on an Indian reservation live in a town.

 Towns provide or arrange for the primary functions of local government.
 While some provide most municipal services for all town residents and selected services for residents of villages, some provide little more than road maintenance.
 There were 933 towns in New York.
 As of 2000, 45.8% of state residents were living in a town; 35.9% were living in a town but outside a village.
 Whereas cities and villages can cross county boundaries, each town in New York is completely contained within a single county.

 New York towns are classified by statute as being a town of the first class or a town of the second class.
 Additionally, a town of the first class can further be classified as a suburban town upon meeting certain criteria.
 Originally, towns of different classes possessed different powers.
 Since 1964, all towns, regardless of classification, have had the same legal powers as were once available only to suburban towns.
 Even so, towns of different classifications continue to have organizational differences and certain conditions that must be met before a town's classification changes.

 The town board serves as the legislative branch.
-The board is composed of one elected supervisor (or chief executive officer in suburban towns) and a specific number of elected council persons; towns of the second class generally have two but may have four council persons, whereas towns of the first class generally have four but can have two or six.
+The board is composed of one elected town supervisor (or chief executive officer in suburban towns) and a specific number of elected council persons; towns of the second class generally have two but may have four council persons, whereas towns of the first class generally have four but can have two or six.
 The supervisor presides over the board, voting on all matters but not possessing veto or tie-breaking power.
 Certain towns operate under a town manager form of government, creating an executive branch in the town government, as permitted by legislation enacted in 1976.
 As such, some supervisors have additional authority or executive powers, whereas some towns have town managers or chief executive officers who serve as the executive branch.
 All town justices were originally part of a town's board.
 Today, justices belong to a separate judicial branch known as Town Court or Justice Court, part of New York's Justice Court system.